szafranski/RH-access_point/README.md

 connect PC to WiFi network: <br/>
 name: RH-TIMER<br/>
 password: timerpass <br/> <br/>
-if you have any problems connecting wifi with new name - try "forgetting the (old) network in WiFi settings" and than try again
+if you have any problems connecting wifi with new name - try "forgetting" the (old) network in WiFi settings and than try again

 <br/> <br/>